roomit-xyz/sentinel-node/README.md

 **How to Upgrade Sentinel DVPN**

-Assume existing version 0.7.0 and will upgrade to 0.7.1, you can chek version use api
+Assume existing version 0.7.0 and will upgrade to 0.7.1, you can check existing version use hit api

 ```
 curl https://localhost:7777/status